Pab450/RunJS-Cracker/README.md

 However, it is possible to crack all versions of **RunJS** if you know the mappings to be modified.
 All you need to do is update the JSON file containing the mappings.

-For the moment, **the tool only works on macOS**.
-An update will be released shortly to support Windows.
+For the moment, **the tool only works on macOS and Windows**.
+An update will be released shortly to support **Linux**.
 But if you're a tinkerer, you can easily make it work on any OS.
 ## Prerequisite
 Before you start, make sure you have the following items installed and ready: